Panguitch, Utah: History

 Panguitch was first settled in March 1864, when Jens Nielsen, a Danish convert to the Church of Jesus Christ of Latter-day Saints, led a group of 54 families eastward from Parowan and Beaver to the Sevier River.
-Due to the area's high elevation, 6600 ft above sea level, winter's cold weather arrived early in the year, and the most of the settlers' initial crops were killed by frost before they could mature.
+Due to the area's high elevation, 6600 ft above sea level, winter's cold weather arrived early in the year, and most of the settlers' initial crops were killed by frost before they could mature.
 At a crisis point, seven men left the community to seek flour and foodstuffs from surrounding communities.
-Heavy snow forced the abandonment of wagons and teams, and the men finished their rescue mission on foot, reportedly by laying one quilt after another upon the snow to maintain their footing.
+Heavy snow forced the abandonment of wagons and teams, and the men had no option but to continue on foot, reportedly by laying one quilt after another upon the snow to keep from sinking in too deeply.
+Parowan settlers eventually gave the rescuers grain that they could take back to the hungry families in Panguitch.
+However, the rescuers still had to transport the grain on foot over the mountain back to the teams they had temporarily deserted, then on to Panguitch, where they were greeted with a joyous welcome.
+In local lore, some refer to the rescuer's trek as "the quilt walk."

 Due to the Black Hawk War to the north, church officials decided the settlers should abandon the area, and they did so in May 1865.
 Five years later, Brigham Young decided it was time to try again, and new settlers arrived in 1871.
 The settlers built a fort, where they lived until more housing could be built and the fields could be replanted.
 They harvested a lot of grain, so much that they built a grist mill.
 The settlers cut lumber from the forests and processed it in sawmills and shingle mills.
 They had a tannery to produce leather from local cattle.
 The settlers used kilns to process local clay into rose-colored bricks.
 Workers were paid in bricks, which they used to build their own houses.
 Rose-colored brick houses still stand in Panguitch.

 Panguitch was incorporated in 1899.
 A social hall was built in 1900, but it burned down in 1920.
 A new social hall replaced it, and it continues to stand, as the Panguitch Playhouse.
 The Panguitch Indian School operated from 1904 to 1909, primarily housing Utah Paiutes and Kaibab Paiutes.
 Students as young as six were taken from their tribe and forced to live at the school overseen by the federal government.
 Some children were taken at gunpoint from St. George and Moccasin, Arizona.

 Timber and livestock production were successful industries in Panguitch until the economic shifts following World War I.

-Following the establishment of Bryce Canyon National Park and the designation of nearby areas as national forests, tourism has since played a major role in the local economy.
+Since the establishment of Bryce Canyon National Park and the designation of nearby areas as national forests, tourism has played a major role in the local economy.

 The National Register of Historic Places designated the entire town the Panguitch Historic District in 2007.